joel99/context_general_bci/README.md

 6. Sweeping: NDT2 codebase supports basic SLURM-based hyperparameter sweeping.
 This is done by specifying a `sweep_cfg` key in the experimental configuration; which will pull sweep settings from `hp_sweep_space.py`.
 See `context_general_bci/exp/falcon/h1/` for examples.
 7. Evaluation: Different inference procedures are scattered throughout `scripts`.
 Basic utilities are available for pulling a checkpoint and config related to a specific W&B ID, but for proper deployment additional code will be needed to handle the specifics of your application.

-## Decoding applications
+## Decoding applications (FALCON)
-While NDT2 is a self-supervised pretraining method, you may be interested in its decoding application.
+While NDT2 is initially described as a self-supervised pretraining method, you may be interested in its decoding application.
 Please see the [FALCON-challenge codebase](https://github.com/snel-repo/falcon-challenge) for an example flow for preparaing NDT2 as a decoder.
+Configs used to produce FALCON baselines are available under `config/exp/falcon`.
+For example, to reproduce the M2 checkpoints, run `python run.py +exp/falcon/m2_chop_2s`.

 ## Checkpoints